Jumpy - Jump into Python (and onto XBMC)

 - Open up PMS.conf and set

 - Restart PMS.
-You should see a 'Jumpy' folder on the xmb containing the examples and any media addons found in your xbmc user directory.
+You should see a 'Jumpy' folder on the xmb containing the examples and any media addons found in your Kodi user directory.

 -